-The Big Move in 2008 came at a time when decades of underinvestment in transit had led to "congested roads and highways, gridlocked urban streets, unreliable and inconvenient transit, and a lack of safe bikeways and pedestrian pathways".9 Map 2 shows the regional rail and rapid transit system as it was then.
+The Big Move in 2008 came at a time when decades of underinvestment in transit had led to "congested roads and highways, gridlocked urban streets, unreliable and inconvenient transit, and a lack of safe bikeways and pedestrian pathways".
+Map 2 shows the regional rail and rapid transit system as it was then.

 Ten years later, it is evident that The Big Move was the springboard for a historic investment of more than \$30 billion.
 This investment is improving and expanding all rapid transit throughout the GTHA.
 Perhaps most notably, it is funding the transformation of GO Transit from a commuter-focused service into a two-way, all-day service, with 15-minute service on many parts of the network.
-The introduction of half-hour service expansion in GO Transit's history, and two-way all-day service has already been introduced on the Barrie, Kitchener and Stouffville lines.
+The introduction of half-hour service on the Lakeshore line in 2013 was the largest service expansion in GO Transit's history, and two-way all-day service has already been introduced on the Barrie, Kitchener and Stouffville lines.